rust-lang/cargo/src/doc/src/reference/config.md

 Extra command-line flags to pass to `rustc`.
 The value may be a array of strings or a space-separated string.

-There are three mutually exclusive sources of extra flags.
+There are four mutually exclusive sources of extra flags.
 They are checked in order, with the first one being used:

 1. `CARGO_ENCODED_RUSTFLAGS` environment variable.